freddiejarnold/ftse250-rebalance-predictor/README.md

 need to absorb the resulting flows.

-Created as a way to learn more about the operations of Intropic and how they can seek market opportunities by analysing index rebalancing
+Created as a way to learn more about the operations of Intropic and how they can seek market opportunities by analysing index rebalancing.

 ## The Data
 - **Prices & volume**: Yahoo Finance API (`yfinance`) — 90 days of daily OHLCV